Girishiam/Bluetooth-Chatting/README.md

 # Bluetooth-Chatting
-It's  a simple python project developed in 2020
+It's  a simple python project developed using socket library in 2020